 But if a new ballot proposal becomes law, this dilemma would be a thing of the past.
 All Michigan workers would earn one hour of paid sick time for every 30 hours worked, up to a minimum of either 40 or 72 hours of paid sick leave per year depending on the size of their employer.
 With guaranteed paid sick time, workers can take time off to recover or care for family members.

-United Way for Southeastern Michigan is one of many local organizations that have joined a coalition called MI Time To Care, which aims to gather enough signatures to put the measure on the November 2018 ballot.
+United Way for Southeastern Michigan is one of many local organizations that have joined a coalition called MI Time To Care, which aims to put the measure on the November 2018 ballot.

 We work every day to improve Health, Economic Prosperity and Education for everyone in our community.
 This measure would have positive impact on all three areas.
 Workers who can take time to care for themselves have an improved level of health and don’t run the risk of losing their job due to an illness.
 Their children are able to get a better education when they can rest and recover while sick rather than suffer through a school day.